 TeXworks is constantly evolving and improving.
 Several major additional features are planned for future releases; some issues fairly high on the priority list include:

 Some of these features, and perhaps others, will be implemented in the current development version (0.5.x), leading to a third release series designated 0.6 once a suitable set of features is considered stable.

 We expect development priorities to be guided by user feedback as well as developer interest.
-A rough, tentative roadmap is available on Google Code.
+A rough, tentative roadmap is available on GitHub.

 TeXworks is a free and open source software project, and you are invited to participate; some suggested ways are listed below, but this is not exhaustive.
 Note that most of these items do not require a programmer!
 Many other skills are just as vital.
 Some ways to contribute: